Hugo Armstrong: Second World War

 Armstrong, who was nicknamed Sinker, underwent flight training at the RAAF station at Wagga before proceeding on to No. 4 Elementary Flying Training School.
 He was posted to the United Kingdom in February 1941 and was assigned to No. 257 Squadron.
 Operating from Coltishall using Hawker Hurricane fighters, the squadron was operating both at day and night, carrying out fighter sweeps to the Low Countries and also doing night patrols.

+Circus offensive

 Later in the year, Armstrong, at the time holding the rank of pilot officer, transferred to No. 129 Squadron, newly reformed in June and operating the Supermarine Spitfire fighter.
-As part of the Tangmere Wing, it escorted bombers to targets in France.
+As part of the Tangmere Wing, it was engaged in the RAF's Circus offensive, escorting bombers to targets in France.
 On one such mission, on 21 September, Armstrong destroyed a Messerschmitt Bf 109 fighter.
 The squadron continued in its escort role until November, at which time it switched to convoy patrols along the east coast.

 No. 129 Squadron returned to offensive operations in early 1942, operating from Westhampnett.
 On 14 March, the Tangmere Wing were escorting Lockheed Hudson light bombers attacking a 6,000-ton vessel and accompanying escort ships that were making their way to Le Havre.
 Armstrong's squadron provided top cover and when several Bf 109s attempted to engage the bombers, he destroyed one 5 mi from Étretat.
-Ten days later he shot down a Focke Wulf 190 fighter near Abbeville.
+Ten days later he shot down a Focke-Wulf Fw 190 fighter near Abbeville.
 Another Fw 190 was damaged over the English Channel on 4 April.

 Promoted to flight lieutenant and posted to No. 72 Squadron later in April as one of its flight commanders, Armstrong damaged a Fw 190 at the end of the month.
 He destroyed a Bf 109 on 4 May, and also shared in the destruction of another the same day.
 On 27 May he shot down a Bf 109.
 He was duly awarded the Distinguished Flying Cross (DFC) at the end of the month; the citation, published in The London Gazette, read:

 On 5 June Armstrong destroyed yet another Bf 109, over Abbeville airfield, and on 27 July shot down a Fw 190 off Calais.
 In August, he was reported to have been offered the command of one of the RAF's American fighter squadrons but was struck down with appendicitis and hospitalised before he could take up the role.
 On recovering his health, he was given command of No. 611 Squadron, a Royal Auxiliary Air Force fighter squadron.
 He was the first Australian graduate from the Empire Air Training Scheme to lead a RAF squadron in the United Kingdom.